Already selling medicare? Cross-selling final expense is easy!

 What does it take to be successful if I decide to lead with final expense?

 In our industry, it takes the right combination of several things to be successful.
-Here is my personal list of things that can greatly increase your chances for success therefore allowing you to make the big bucks.
+Here is my personal list of things that can greatly increase your chances for success therefore, allowing you to make the big bucks.
+Remember, making final expense sales is doable if you are working a strong final expense program.

 - A strong work ethic